Voultapher/sort-research-rs/writeup/unreasonable/text.md

 }
 ```

-Hash maps offer similar key value mapping functionality to binary trees and
+Hash maps offer similar key value mapping functionality to `BTreeMap` and given
-given a fast hashing function can be faster than binary trees.
-However they give
+a fast hashing function can be faster than B-trees.
+However they give up the
-up the ordered property, which means an additional sorting step is required.
+ordered property, which means an additional sorting step is required.
 The
-sorting step is O(K * log(K)) where K is the number of distinct elements in `v`.
+sorting step is O(K * log(K)) where K is the number of distinct elements in
+`v`.

 <img src="assets/scaling-bucket-only-2.webp" width=960 />

-The hash map approach is significantly faster than the binary tree.
-This will
+The hash map approach is significantly faster than the B-tree.
+This will vary
-vary with the used hash function and data structure implementations.
+with the used hash function and data structure implementations.

 An effect that was visible before but is more pronounced here, is that for the
 measured inputs larger than `8B * 2e6 = 16MB` throughput decreases for both